Watchdog Report Shows Gaps In Information About Afghanistan War

 "As of October 2017, approximately 56% of the country's 407 districts are under Afghan government control or influence, 30% remain contested, and approximately 14% are now under insurgent control or influence," said Navy Capt.
 Tom Gresback, a U.S. military spokesman.

-That means the Afghan government controls or influences about 1 percent fewer of the districts compared to the last quarter, and insurgents control or influence about 1 percent more.
+That means the Afghan government controls or influences about 1 percentage point fewer of the districts compared to the last quarter, and insurgents control or influence about 1 percentage point more.

 Gresback stated that SIGAR labeled this information "incorrectly."
 SIGAR spokesperson Philip LaVelle provided a screen shot of a directive from the DoD that instructed that the information was not releasable to the public.
 It's not clear why the information wasn't released in the report, in what SIGAR described as a "worrisome development."